dfinity/internet-identity/HACKING.md

 server running on your laptop from your smartphone over WiFi -- you may run into the following issues:

-* The webpage may not be accessible on LAN.
-By default webpack will serve the content using the `localhost` host.
-Firewall rules for `localhost` are somewhat strict; if you cannot access the page from devices on your LAN try serving with `webpack serve --host 0.0.0.0`.
+- The webpage may not be accessible on LAN.
+By default the development server will serve the content using the `localhost` host.
+Firewall rules for `localhost` are somewhat strict; if you cannot access the page from devices on your LAN try serving with `npm run host`.
-* Internet Identity may tell you that your browser is not supported.
+- Internet Identity may tell you that your browser is not supported.
 The reason for this is that some security-focused features are only enabled on `https` and `localhost` pages.
 A workaround is to use [ngrok](http://ngrok.com) to forward your local port over https.